100 Notable alumni of

 -

 Kerry Gillian McCarthy is a British politician who has served as Member of Parliament (MP) for Bristol East since 2005.
 A member of the Labour Party, she was Shadow Secretary of State for Environment, Food and Rural Affairs from 2015 to 2016.
-She has served as Parliamentary Under-Secretary of State for Climate since July 2024.
+She served as Parliamentary Under-Secretary of State for Climate from July 2024 to September 2025.

 -